mnot/httplint/CONTRIBUTING.md

 Note that `syntax` is checked against the `field_value` before _parse_ is called, subject to `list_header` processing.

-`add_note` is a function that can be called with the appropriate _Note_, when it's necessary to communicate something about the field_value.
+communicate something about the field_value.
+It returns the created _Note_ instance.

 _parse_ should return the parsed value corresponding to the `field_value`.
 If there is an error and the value shouldn't be remembered, raise `ValueError`.